97-Jeffrey/restaurant-review/README.md

 - Please run `rails s` to start the server.

 - You might need to run `rails: webpacker:install` in project root if error messages such as `Webpacker can't find application.js` shows up in terminal after running the server.
+To do this, you need node version > `10.17.0`

 - My ruby version: 3.0.0